25 Things I Quit in Order to Simplify

 It's easy to forget how far you've come when you've built this little happiness bubble around yourself.

-But it’s good to step out of it sometimes.
-It’s good to interact with people and reconnect with the world around us—to remember where other people are and to remember how to effectively communicate with them.
+But it's good to step out of it sometimes.
+Interacting with people helps me reconnect with the world and remember how to communicate with people outside my bubble.

 So I wanted to share some of the things I no longer do to simplify my life.